HelloAlex4/balancingPlate/README.md

 To calculate the required angle  \theta  for a given desired height  h_{\text{desired}} , the system uses a combination of inverse kinematics and a numerical root-finding algorithm.
 The formula used for calculating the angles is the same as the one for calculating the height mentioned above, except that the fsolve method is used to iterativly solve for the angle by minimizing the difference between h(\theta) and h_{\text{desired}}.
 This is necessary since the relationship between h(\theta) and \theta is nonlinear.

+This calculation provides only an approximation to the real plate height since the turning radius of the plate arround the center of the plate is not taken into account.
+For this project the provided approximation is enough for the ball to balance.

 This approach ensures that the angle calculation accounts for the geometric constraints of the system while maintaining high precision.

 ### 5.2.4 Motor movement